 - Fujisawa T, Takahashi M, Tsukamoto Y, Yamaguchi N, Nakoji M, Endo M, Kodaira H, Hayashi Y, Nishitoh H, Naguro I, Homma K, Ichijo H. The ASK1-specific inhibitors K811 and K812 prolong survival in a mouse model of amyotrophic lateral sclerosis.
 Hum Mol Genet.
 2016 Jan 15;25(2):245-53.
 Epub 2015 Nov 24 PubMed.

-- McCampbell A, Cole T, Wegener AJ, Tomassy GS, Setnicka A, Farley BJ, Schoch KM, Hoye ML, Shabsovich M, Sun L, Luo Y, Zhang M, Thankamony S, Salzman DW, Cudkowicz M, Graham DL, Bennett CF, Kordasiewicz HB, Swayze EE, Miller TM.
-Antisense oligonucleotides extend survival and reverse decrement in muscle response in ALS models.
+- McCampbell A, Cole T, Wegener AJ, Tomassy GS, Setnicka A, Farley BJ, Schoch KM, Hoye ML, Shabsovich M, Sun L, Luo Y, Zhang M, Thankamony S, Salzman DW, Cudkowicz M, Graham DL, Bennett CF, Kordasiewicz HB, Swayze EE, Miller TM, Comfort N, Wang B, Amacker J. Antisense oligonucleotides extend survival and reverse decrement in muscle response in ALS models.
 J Clin Invest.
 2018 Aug 1;128(8):3558-3567.
 Epub 2018 Jul 16 PubMed.

 - Tsuburaya N, Homma K, Higuchi T, Balia A, Yamakoshi H, Shibata N, Nakamura S, Nakagawa H, Ikeda SI, Umezawa N, Kato N, Yokoshima S, Shibuya M, Shimonishi M, Kojima H, Okabe T, Nagano T, Naguro I, Imamura K, Inoue H, Fujisawa T, Ichijo H. A small-molecule inhibitor of SOD1-Derlin-1 interaction ameliorates pathology in an ALS mouse model.
 Nat Commun.
 2018 Jul 10;9(1):2668.
 PubMed.